 Effective July 1, 2018 the 13 two-year campuses formerly known as University of Wisconsin Colleges were integrated as branch campuses with seven of the University of Wisconsin System’s four-year comprehensive or research institutions.
 As part of this restructure, UW Flexible Option competency sets offered through UW Colleges, including the Associate of Arts and Science (AAS) degree, transitioned to UW-Milwaukee.

 During the transition period of the 2018-19 academic year, UW Flexible Option students enrolled in competency sets formerly offered by UW Colleges will continue to follow the academic policies published in the UW Colleges 2017-18 catalog.

 To earn an Associate of Arts and Science degree, students must complete a total of 60 credits, including core requirements in writing and mathematics, and a minimum number of credits in breadth categories such as fine arts and humanities, plus electives.
 If you have already completed equivalent courses, those credits may be eligible for transfer.
 At the UW Flexible Option, you are not locked in to traditional semesters or test dates.
 If you are able to master the material more quickly, UW Flexible Option gives you the opportunity to prove your mastery through an assessment and move ahead faster.
-Please check here for a description of the AAS requirements.

 Core Requirements (English and Math competency sets)

 - CGS ENG 102x—Critical Writing, Reading, and Research II – 3 credits

 Students will either complete a placement exam or transfer in an appropriate prerequisite to qualify as ready to attempt mastery of competencies for this core course.